 Run the CDAT by double-clicking the CDAT.exe file in the C:\CDAT directory.
 Import your Collision Data from the WSDOT ftp site.

 Analyze your collision data.

-Please contact our Traffic Services Specialist for general questions.
+Please contact our Traffic Services Manager for general questions.
 Contact our IT Systems Specialist if you encounter problems installing or running CDAT.